Walter Soriano: Links to Benjamin Netanyahu

 In 2000, Soriano was one of the founders of an association commemorating the name and memory of Jonathan Netanyahu, brother of Benjamin Netanyahu, who was killed in Operation Entebbe.
 That same year, Soriano produced "Yoni", a film about Jonathan Netanyahu's life, directed by Semion Vinokur.
 The film incorporated archived materials from various sources, including the IDF video archives, the IDF spokesman archives, and the Netanyahu family.

 After Netanyahu lost the elections to Ehud Barak in 1999, he temporarily retired from politics and went into private business.
 During that time, according to Soriano, he worked with Netanyahu on a number of high-tech ventures in the United States.
 In 2002, Soriano recruited Netanyahu for paid lectures at fundraising evenings held in Mexico City for the "Lev Malka Organization", which helps patients from low-income families.
 The story was published by Israeli newspaper Yedioth Ahronoth, which claimed that Netanyahu was paid $180,000 for two days of work.
 Soriano confirmed to the newspaper that while living in Jerusalem, he had close ties with Netanyahu and that their relationship was based on "years of deep friendship, devoid of any external interests".

 In early 2018, Police Commissioner Roni Alsheikh was interviewed by Israeli journalist Ilana Dayan.
 In the interview, Alsheikh said, among other things, that private investigators are gathering information against Lahav 433 officers involved in investigating Netanyahu's cases.
-Media reports, starting with Raviv Drucker on Israeli Army Radio, raised the possibility that Walter Soriano was behind this activity, which both Soriano and Netanyahu denied.
+Media reports started when Raviv Drucker on Israeli Army Radio, raised the possibility that Walter Soriano was behind this activity, which both Soriano and Netanyahu denied.
 Netanyahu added that he has not met Soriano or talked to him since 2010.
 No proof of Soriano's involvement was ever published.
-Israeli news site Behadrey Haredim stated that they received a letter from Alsheikh to Soriano dated February 2018, in which Alsheikh wrote that in his statements regarding the affair Soriano's name was never mentioned.
+Israeli news site Behadrey Haredim stated that they received a letter from Alsheikh to Soriano dated February 2018, in which Alsheikh wrote that in his statements regarding the affair Soriano's name was never mentioned nor suggested: "Regarding the statements of the police commissioner published in the show "Ovda" on 7.2.18, no specific individual's name was mentioned as a suspect for policemen monitoring, by himself or by an agent, not even by inference, directly or indirectly" and also that "all publications regarding this subject were done solely undedr the publisher's discretion, and on their responsibility".